cybmanuer/SQL_query_genrator/README.md

 LLM Based Project
-That Converts the Normal Englis Language to SQL Query And fetch the Correct Data From the Dtabase **STEPS**
+That Converts the Normal English Language to SQL Query And fetch the Correct Data From the Dtabase **STEPS**
 1.Create a Database Using sql.py
 2.Create Gemini API KEY repalce it in env.txt